khakhalin/notes/00_queue_to_do.md

 * mkdocs and mkdocstrings - for documentation
 * Diataxis - framework for document creation (?)
 * GitHub "Continuous Winning" - is it some sort of a CI plugin?
+* Dependabot
+* 📘Find opinions on the current state of DS and system engineering in PS
+* 📘Find books on DS in PS
+* What techstack is o9 running on, internally?
+Is there any info on that online?
 * How to turn a Python repo into a pip package?
 * Poetry (an alternative to pip) - why it's needed, and how it works
 * Read more about Databricks.
 Some short course if possible?